nrollr/Tailwind-boilerplate/README.md

 # Tailwind-boilerplate
-A boilerplate for frontend development based on TailwindCSS

-Simple boilerplate to get started on a new TailwindCSS based project.
-It includes additional plugins to support TailwindUI :
+A simple boilerplate to get started on new TailwindCSS based projects.
+Additional plugins included in the `package.json`, yet still need to be enabled in the tailwind config file:
-* `@tailwindcss/aspect-ratio`
 * `@tailwindcss/forms`
 * `@tailwindcss/typography`

+It also leverages the `@config` directive available since [Tailwind v3.2](https://tailwindcss.com/blog/tailwindcss-v3-2#multiple-config-files-in-one-project-using-config) to build and support multiple stylesheets

 Various npm scripts have been defined to support the process All scripts are defined in `package.json`:
+* __css:global__ : generates and minifies the css file based on the parameters found in `tailwind-global.config.js`
-* __build:css__ : generates the css file with all permutations for all utilities
+* __css:project__ : generates and minifies the css file based on the parameters found in `tailwind-project.config.js`
 * __build:serve__ : launches [Browsersync](https://browsersync.io/) for live reloads during the development process
-* __prod:css__ : generates a purged css file
-* __prod:minify__: generates a minified version of the purged css file
+* __build:run__ : runs all of the scripts mentioned above in parallel

 Clone the git repository and run `npm install`